slsa-framework/oss-na24-slsa-workshop/activities/02/readme.md

 1. If your organization has an internal registry where teams publish their containers / artifacts, the registry itself may evaluate the publish policy.
 2. Integration with tooling: The package manager calls the evaluator.
 For example, docker CLI could be extended with a `--publish-policy-evaluator-url` to allow users to provide the URL of the evaluator.
 Users would run `docker push ${image} --publish-policy-evaluator-url=https://publish.mycompany.com/policy`.
 This would require standardizing the interface to the evaluator.
 Package registries may provide a mechanism for maintainers to enforce that only packages that have a valid publish attestation are published.
 This effectively allows organizations to ensure that their published software meet the requirements set by the publish policy.
 Integration with tooling is a flexible long-term solution.

+### Additional artifact properties

+In this demo, we have focused on integrity propertion of the published artifact, i.e., its SLSA level.
+Can you add support for other properties?

 ## Take the quizz!

 After completing this activity, you should be able to answer the following questions: